idiap/facereclib/docs/specialized.rst

 Additionally, configuration parameters depend on each other.
 The |project| provides a relatively simple set up that allows to test different configurations in the same task.
 For this, the ``bin/parameter_test.py`` script can be employed.
-This script executes a configurable series of face recognition experiments, which reuse data as far as possible.
+This script executes a configurable series of experiments, which reuse data as far as possible.

 The configuration file
 ~~~~~~~~~~~~~~~~~~~~~~